Call (844) 468-2776

 Does Toast or Clover charge commission on direct online orders?

 Both Toast and Clover position their own direct online ordering as commission-free, but you still pay card processing on every order, plus any delivery fees, plus the POS subscription itself.
-The marketplace commission problem comes from third-party apps: DoorDash takes 13-30%, Uber Eats 15-30%, and Grubhub bundles roughly 10% + 10% + 5%.
+The marketplace commission problem comes from third-party apps: DoorDash delivery commission runs 15-30%, Uber Eats runs 15-30%, and Grubhub combines 5-20% marketing commission with delivery fees starting at 10% when you use its drivers.
 The point of a direct-ordering layer like Orderitto, Toast online ordering, or Clover online ordering is to move repeat customers off those marketplaces and onto a channel the restaurant controls.

 Should I pick the POS first or the online ordering first?